NVIDIA-AI-IOT/GreenMachine/README.md

 * A [Jetson TX2](https://developer.nvidia.com/embedded/buy/jetson-tx2) flashed with [Jetpack 3.2](https://developer.nvidia.com/embedded/dlc/jetpack-l4t-3_2_1) (The TX2 developer kit comes pre-flashed)
 * A CSI Camera (Included in the developer kit)
 * A 720p or greater projector (optional)
-* A Host machine running Ubuntu 16.04 (Only if you DON'T have the developer kit)
+* A host machine running Ubuntu 16.04 (Only if you DON'T have the developer kit)

 ### Install GreenMachine